folio-org/folio-org.github.io/guides/commence-a-module.md

 ## Database schema {#back-end-database-schema}

-The DB schema defines this module's tables, indexes, joins, etc.
+For RMB-based modules the DB schema defines this module's tables, indexes, joins, etc.
 It is located at `src/main/resources/templates/db_scripts/schema.json`

 When SQL scripts are necessary, they are also stored in that `db_scripts` directory.

+See further information about the "Tenant API" in the [RMB README](https://github.com/folio-org/raml-module-builder#tenant-api).

 ## Reference data {#back-end-reference-data}